 - smart locks

 Home Security Cameras

-At the trade show, I was able to go hands-on with ADS’ Honeywell Home Security Camera.
-They demonstrated the video quality on a TV screen.
-I was able to view four simultaneous feeds at once but was told that you can view up to six cameras from multiple locations.
+At the trade show, I was also able to go hands-on with ADS’ Honeywell Home Security Camera.
+They demonstrated the video quality on a TV screen where I was able to view four simultaneous feeds at once.
+I told that you can actually view up to six cameras from multiple locations.

 Though the camera is wireless, it does not share the same cellular signal used by the alarm system.
 Instead, the camera uses broadband (wireless or Ethernet).
 If you prefer, ADS can install a camera without a security system, though they refused to share pricing for this service.
 The bad news is that the camera itself is pretty basic, and they only have one indoor camera option.
 The camera (iPCAM-WI2) can pan and tilt, has a 480p resolution, streams up to 30 FPS, and sells online for around $150.
 Would I recommend this camera?
 No. What good is 480p?
 The good news is that the other cameras are better.

 ADS also sells an Outdoor Security camera with a higher resolution.
 The camera can record in HD 720p.
 You can use it view live video; view stored video, and they sell the weatherproof camera in both a dome and bullet style.

 Last, but not least, is the doorbell camera.
 Like so many other security companies, ADS uses the Skybell HD.
 Of all the cameras, this is the one to own.
 The Skybell requires WiFi but will connect to your smartphone no matter where you are.
 It will let you know if motion is detected or if someone rings your doorbell.
 You can even answer your doorbell from anywhere.
 If you have a connected lock, you can unlock the door if it’s a guest you recognize.
 Again, no pricing on the doorbell camera but typically home security companies sell it for less than you can find online as they provide the cloud storage for the device.

 - Total Connect cameras